SunOner/sunone_aimbot_docs/questions/questions.md

 1. All commands are executed from the command line when you are in the program's directory.
    - After launching the command line, execute the command `cd path_to_bot_unpacking`, for example, `cd C:\Users\amongus\downloads\sunone_aimbot-main`
-2. How to run the program?
+2. How to run the program from cmd?
    - `python run.py` or `py run.py`
+   - (This is useful if the window closes after startup)
 3. How to change settings?
    - Open the file config.ini using Notepad or another text editor, after changing options save the file.
 4. Model export interrupts at `ONNX: starting export with onnx 1.15.0 opset 17...`